theworm4002/IRC_DuckHunt/README.md

 Ver 2.16
 -----
-* throttling override for owners New help msg
+* Added new help msg
-* Fixed the preducklaunch msg, the duck detector did not notify the user with ample time.
+* Fixed the preducklaunch msg the duck detector did not notify the user with ample time.

 Ver 2.15
 -----